kSiadat/mtDNA_project/posts/diary.md

 Fixed the error where the line plots didn't reach all of the way around the circos diagram.
 Did so by making the part of the D-loop that went beyond the sequence length start again at 0.
 Because of the way circos works though, this has created an issue where it looks a bit wierd.

 Added lines to seperate the different genes on the circos diagram, and changed the outline colour to black so it is more visible.
 Made the D-loop label be in a better position.

+### 2019-08-12
+Today I have been working on going through all of the code and improving it, the changes include accessing all the data from the internet using an accession number, importing code used multiple times from a utilities script, removing uses of global variables, etc.

+### 2019-08-13
+This morning I finished improving the existing code.